-Here are 10 things you should know about Jean Arthur, born 118 years ago today.
-She was a reluctant and, some say, unlikely star, but she was one of the true greats in the genres of screwball and romantic comedies.
+Here are 10 things you should know about Jean Arthur, born 122 years ago today.
+A reluctant and, some say, unlikely star, she was one of the true greats of screwball and romantic comedies.

 The wonderful Jean Arthur was born Gladys Georgianna Greene 116 years ago today in Plattsburgh, New York.
 She was a reluctant and, some say, unlikely star, but she was one of the true greats in the genre of screwball and romantic comedies.
 Here are 10 JA Did-You-Knows: